zynksoftware/Zynk-Workflow/_docs/Magento-V1-Connector/Uploading-Customers-to-Magento.md

 ### Input File
 _Required_
-The XML file containing the customers to upload to Magento.
+The XML file containing the customers to import to Magento.
 Note that you only need to provide values for fields you want to update.

 ### Success File
 _Required_